-Step 5 In the Language Information page, select the language you want to use, and then click Next.
+Step 7 In the Language Information page, select the language you want to use, and then click Next.

-If you are upgrading your Cisco Unified Attendant Console Standard software, this page will contain your current details.
+If you are manually upgrading your Cisco Unified Attendant Console Standard software, this page will contain your current details.

-- Step 6 In the Cisco Unified Presence Server Connection Information page, type the following: - The Server Address or URL required for hosted presence. - · The Domain containing the server - The Cisco Unified Presence User Name to use - The Cisco Unified Presence Password appropriate to the User Name and then click Next.
+- Step 8 In the Cisco Unified Presence Server Connection Information page, type the following: - The Server Address or URL required for hosted presence. - The Domain containing the server - The Cisco Unified Presence User Name to use - The Cisco Unified Presence Password appropriate to the User Name and then click Next.

-If you are upgrading your Cisco Unified Attendant Console Standard software, this page will contain your current details.
+If you are manually upgrading your Cisco Unified Attendant Console Standard software, this page will contain your current details.

 - If you are working in a Cisco Single Sign On (SSO) environment, the SSO End User provides the Presence information, and the User defined here is not used. - Port 5222 is used by default.
 You can change the Presence configuration after you have installed Cisco Unified Attendant Console Standard.
-For instructions, see Connecting to a Different Presence Server, page 4-4. - Step 7 In the Choose Destination Location page, either accept the default folder (recommended) or Browse to the folder in which to install the application, and then click Next. - Step 8 In the Start Copying Files page, if the details are correct, click Next.
+For instructions, see Connecting to a Different Presence Server, page 4-4. - The Cisco Unified Presence credentials are stored in the configuration file using AES-256 encryption. - Step 9 In the Choose Destination Location page, either accept the default folder (recommended) or Browse to the folder in which to install the application, and then click Next. - Step 10 In the Start Copying Files page, if the details are correct, click Next.
 If not, click Back and correct the information.